Existential Challenge: Plastic Pollution Treaty Talks Begin - UrduPoint

 'Existential Challenge': Plastic Pollution Treaty Talks Begin

-Busan, (APP - UrduPoint / Pakistan Point News - 25th Nov, 2024) A final round of talks on a treaty to curb plastic pollution opened on Monday, with deep differences between nations emerging almost immediately.
+A final round of talks on a treaty to end plastic pollution opened on Monday, with the diplomat chairing the difficult negotiations urging nations to "meet an existential challenge"

-The meeting opened just hours after a chaotic end to the COP29 climate talks in Baku, which agreed to a boost in climate funding that developing countries slammed as insufficient.

-Opening the plastics meeting, the Ecuadorian diplomat chairing the talks warned nations that the conference was about "far more than drafting an international treaty".

 And while almost everyone agrees it is a problem, there is less consensus on how to solve it.